unfoldingWord/obs-web/README.md

 #### Load the dependencies:

 **NOTE:** Due to outdated dependencies and Github no longer allowing git:// URLs which old packages use, you may not be able to load the devDependencies for testing.
-Set NODE_ENV=production to only install produciton dependencies.
+Set NODE_ENV=production to only install production dependencies.

 ```
   $ cd obs-web